Graduate Academic Policies

 Absence Guidelines

-For lecture classes, the College has set the following guidelines for absences that are neither sanctioned nor documented:
+For lecture classes, the University has set the following guidelines for absences that are neither sanctioned nor documented:

 - Online/Module classes: two absences